 Much like the IELTS, the PTE test is also one of the most demanded tests in universities all around the world.
 Most universities use it as an alternative to IELTS.
-Before you choose the test, you are taking, make sure you contact your university about their preference on the English language test.
+Before you choose the test, you are taking, make sure you contact your university about their preference for the English language test.

 What is PTE?

 The Pearson Test of English language is an entirely computer-based exam that is designed to assess your academic skills.
-If you from a non-English speaking country, you will be required to attend this test.
+If you are from a non-English speaking country, you will be required to attend this test.
 Unlike the IELTS or TOEFL, PTE is much easier to score.
 In fact, it is the easiest of the language tests.
 You would also be able to get the results within five working days in most cases which is obviously convenient!

 Like the IELTS and TOEFL, the PTE-A test also examines your skills in speaking, reading, writing and listening.
 These sections will require you to write an essay, describe an image, summarise a given passage or text, find the right or wrong answers etc. Since one of these skills is a mixture of two skills, a task from one section will contribute to the marks of the other section, for example, you could hear and write when both of your listening and writing skills are good.